sandiiarov/use-hotkeys/README.md

                                   ╰┈┈┈┈┈╯
 ```

-**Use Hot Keys** - React hook that listen to keyboard events, defining and dispatching keyboard shortcuts.
+**Use Hotkeys** - React hook that listen to keyboard events, defining and dispatching keyboard shortcuts.

 Read about [Hooks](https://reactjs.org/docs/hooks-intro.html) feature.